 To Serve:

-1 tortilla (use a gluten-free corn tortilla if cooking g-f)
+1 tortilla (use a gluten-free corn tortilla if cooking g-f)small pinch of freshly-ground sea salt

 1/4 cup sour cream or plain greek yogurt (cashew cream if cooking dairy-free?)